-We measure our financial assets and liabilities in accordance with United States generally accepted accounting principles.
-For certain of our financial instruments, including cash and cash equivalents, accounts and other receivables, accounts payable and accrued and other liabilities, the carrying amounts approximate fair value due to their short maturities.
+The Company measures their financial assets and liabilities in accordance with US GAAP.
+For certain of the Company's financial instruments, including cash and cash equivalents, accounts and other receivables, accounts payable and accrued expenses and other liabilities, the carrying amounts approximate fair value due to their short maturities.
 Amounts recorded for loans payable, also approximate fair value because current interest rates available to us for debt with similar terms and maturities are substantially the same.

-We adopted accounting guidance for fair value measurements of financial assets and liabilities.
-The adoption did not have a material impact on our results of operations, financial position or liquidity.
+The Company adopted accounting guidance for fair value measurements of financial assets and liabilities.
+The adoption did not have a material impact on the Company's results of operations, financial position or liquidity.
 This standard defines fair value, provides guidance for measuring fair value and requires certain disclosures.
 This standard does not require any new fair value measurements, but rather applies to all other accounting pronouncements that require or permit fair value measurements.
 This guidance does not apply to measurements related to share-based payments.
 This guidance discusses valuation techniques, such as the market approach (comparable market prices), the income approach (present value of future income or cash flow), and the cost approach (cost to replace the service capacity of an asset or replacement cost).
 The guidance utilizes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value into three broad levels.
 The following is a brief description of those three levels: